Report mortgage fraud (advisers)

 The following are examples of what you should report:

-• encouraging applicants to inflate their income or provide false employment details on mortgage applications; or
+• Encouraging applicants to inflate their income or provide false employment details on mortgage applications.

-• offering clients access to false documents (bank statements, utility bills, wage slips, accountant references, passports etc) to support mortgage applications.
+• Offering clients access to false documents to support mortgage applications (such as bank statements, utility bills, wage slips, accountant references or passports).

-• Concerns about a lender's Business Development Manager (BDM) –such as instances where they might have encouraged you to favour certain products where they may not be suitable, or to manipulate client details to fit criteria.
+• Concerns about a lender's Business Development Manager (BDM) – such as if they encourage you to favour certain products which may not be suitable, or to manipulate client details to fit criteria.

 What to include in your report